- Presentation Opportunities

 - Transcript Notation

-The great thing about undergraduate research is that everyone can get involved!
-In most cases, you don't need any prior research experience (or a perfect GPA) to participate.
+Anyone can get involved in undergraduate research!
+In most cases, you don't need any prior research experience or a perfect GPA to participate.
 Students from all backgrounds engage in research with faculty mentors at OSU, including transfer students, first-generation college students, and students earning their degrees from a distance.
-Wondering if students who are majoring in subjects like business or music do undergraduate research?
-The answer is absolutely!
 Students from all disciplines participate in research as undergraduates.
-While many students work primarily with a faculty mentor, some undergraduate researchers are mentored by graduate students.
-Please select the stages below to learn more about how to get involved and how to make the most of your research experience.
+While many students work with a faculty mentor, some undergraduate researchers are mentored by graduate students.

 There are a ton of benefits associated with participating in undergraduate research.
 Click here to learn more about why you might want to get involved.